Cardiff Bus Interchange: Development

 The Welsh Government bought the Marland House site from Cardiff Council for £12 million and carried out £3 million of preparatory work.
 In April 2018 the new design for the 'Metro Central Interchange' was revealed, designed by local architects Holder Mathias Architects based on concepts by Foster and Partners.
 The Interchange would include a 14-stand bus station with a covered concourse and 500 cycle spaces.
 Once completed, the Interchange would be run by the Welsh Government's not-for-profit subsidiary, Transport for Wales, intended to bring together an integrated transport system.

 4 Central Square, includes Cardiff Bus Interchange on the ground floor with Legal & General offices above and Wood Street House residential tower block to the left.

 In July 2019 it was announced that contracts had finally been signed between the Welsh Government, finance company Legal & General, and the developers Rightacres, to begin work constructing the scheme.
 Construction was expected to begin at the end of the year, after a major drain had been relocated.

 Having previously built the adjacent BBC Cymru Wales New Broadcasting House and 2 Central Square, in December 2019 construction company ISG secured the £89 million contract to build the new Cardiff Bus Interchange.
 The Interchange is funded by Legal & General.
 As well as the covered 14-bay bus station, the Interchange includes 318 build to rent apartments, about 90,000 sqft of office accommodation, and a retail unit.

 In October 2020 Legal & General pledged £400 million of forward funding to build a new headquarters office building for its 2,000 staff, as part of the Interchange development.

 Originally planned for completion in 2022, it was revealed in July 2023 that the bus station would be accessible by the end of the year, though not fully operational until 2024.
 The first scheduled bus service was due to operate from the interchange on the morning of Sunday 30 June 2024.
 Initially a peak of twenty-five services operate every hour from the interchange, with the ambition of reaching sixty per hour by the end of 2024.
 At the time of opening, tenants were being sought for the four retail units but had yet to be confirmed.
+As of July 2026, the current tenants are Starbucks, Kiwis Bowls and Which Wich?.